Last Updated on June 17, 2025

 (Station: Charing Cross)

 Exit Charing Cross station and walk through Trafalgar Square to Whitehall.
-Then turn left and you’ll see the famous Horse Guards, aka the Household Cavalry.
+Then, turn left and see the famous Horse Guards, the Household Cavalry.
 Enter the courtyard by the Horse Guard and walk through to the parade ground.
-Turn right there onto Horse Guards Road and walk to The Mall, about 3 minutes.
+Turn onto Horse Guards Road and walk to The Mall, which is about 3 minutes.
 Turn left on The Mall and walk through St. James Park to Buckingham Palace.

 Any London walking tour should certainly include Buckingham Palace.
-View the Changing of the Guard at 11:30am daily (from August – April every other day in good weather).
-Public tours of the State Rooms of Buckingham take place from late July through the end of September.
-You can also visit the Royal Mews to see the collection of coaches, cars, and carriages March – October.
+View the Changing of the Guard at 11:30am daily (from August – April, every other day in good weather).
+Public tours of the State Rooms of Buckingham occur from late July through the end of September.
+From March to October, you can also visit the Royal Mews to see the coaches, cars, and carriages collection.
 Guided tours depart hourly from 10:00-16:00.

 Two other sites in Royal London, the Tower of London and Tower Bridge, are further away and best seen on a London walking tour of The City (below).